iandroid1812/dff_Artificial_Intelligence_skill/README.md

 - **scenario:** `main.py` has plot creation with different dialog flows and rules, as well as actor class creation.
-`condition.py` has everything to check for conditions and has functions returning boolean values that are imported as loc_cnd in `main.py`. `response.py` returns home assistant response as a string as well as calling for translation and tts inside each response function, in some of the response functions we also make calls to helper functions in order to control home devices, get weather report. `label.py` has 1 custom label which helps us to reach the node that was the last one before encountering the error, thus resuming the progress from where we left off.
+`condition.py` has everything to check for conditions and has functions returning boolean values that are imported as loc_cnd in `main.py`. `response.py` returns home assistant response as a string as well as calling for translation and tts inside each response function, in some response functions we also make calls to helper functions in order to control home devices, get weather report. `label.py` has 1 custom label which helps us to reach the node that was the last one before encountering the error, thus resuming the progress from where we left off.